AIGAdc/dcdesignweek.org-11ty/source/pages/accessibility.md

   sectionFourBody: >-
     We’re still at the beginning of our accessibility journey and want to be transparent about the limitations around our budget, experience, volunteer resources, and timeline.
-Accommodations that we may be unable to be provided
+Accommodations that we may be unable to provide
     include:

     * Sign language interpretation